 I’m a PhD student at the MIT Computer Science and Artificial Intelligence Lab.
 I’m currently interested in human-computer interaction and artificial intelligence—including its social and ethical dimensions.
 Recently, I graduated from the University of Michigan, where I triple-majored in philosophy, math, and computer science.
-Previously, I studied art and design at the Cooper Union, and did some work at the New York Times.
+Previously, I studied art at the Cooper Union.

 - Sep 2018: I started my PhD in computer science at MIT CSAIL.

 - Jun 2018: One paper accepted to UIST 2018.

 - Dec 2017: One first-author paper accepted to CHI 2018.

 - Dec 2017: One paper accepted to IUI 2018.